openstack-archive/fuel-docs/pages/planning-guide/7000-sahara-plan.rst

 **Security Groups**

+Sahara does not configure
+OpenStack :ref:`Security Groups<security-groups-term>`
-Sahara does not configure OpenStack Security Groups so you must manually configure the default security group in each tenant where Sahara will be used.
+so you must manually configure the default security group in each tenant where Sahara will be used.
 See :ref:`sahara-ports` for a list of ports that need to be opened.